Beatitudes: Analysis and interpretation

 In Christian teachings, the works of mercy (good acts that are considered meritorious) have resonated with the theme of the Beatitude for mercy.
 These teachings emphasize that these acts of mercy provide both temporal and spiritual benefits.
-The theme of mercy has continued in devotions such as the Divine Mercy in the 20th century.

-The term "peacemakers" has traditionally been interpreted to mean not only those who live in peace with others, but also those who do their best to promote friendship among mankind and between God and man.
+The term peacemakers has traditionally been interpreted to mean not only those who live in peace with others, but also those who do their best to promote friendship among humanity and between God and man.
 St. Gregory of Nyssa interpreted it as "Godly work", which was an imitation of God's love of man.
 John Wesley said the peacemakers "endeavour to calm the stormy spirits of men, to quiet their turbulent passions, to soften the minds of contending parties, and, if possible, reconcile them to each other.
 They use all innocent arts, and employ all their strength, all the talents which God has given them, as well to preserve peace where it is, as to restore it where it is not."